A Washing Machine is a power-hungry appliance that contributes greatly to your inflated monthly electricity bill.

 Brands like Samsung claim that a DDM motor is up to 5 times faster than conventional ones and consumes 40 percent less power.

-Conventional washing machine misses out on all these smart features and purely depend on consumers’ input to get the best out of them.
-In one way, it is good as consumers have full control but many consumers do not know how to get the best out of a washing machine.
+In one way, it is good as consumers have complete control, but many do not know how to get the best out of a washing machine.

 Cost

 The initial investment is a little high for an inverter washing machine.
-If you take the above example, the IFB inverter washing machine is almost Rs 2850 costlier than the Whirlpool non-inverter washing machine.
-That is about 20% extra that you need to pay for an inverter washing machine.
+For the above example, the IFB inverter washing machine is almost Rs 2850 costlier than the Whirlpool non-inverter washing machine.

 Conclusion: Inverter Washing Machine Vs Non Inverter Washing Machine

 Inverter technology is the future.
-It brings a lot of opportunities for engineers to make appliances more smarter than before.
+It brings a lot of opportunities for engineers to make appliances smarter than before.